Skip to content

 A Paradise for Adventurers

 Beyond its cultural richness, the Ganesh Himal trek offers an adventure of a lifetime.
 Towering mountains, terraced fields, deep gorges, hot springs, and enchanting Rhododendron forests create a paradise for adventurers.
-The 13-day trek includes traversing two mountain passes, Pangsang La and Sing La passes, along with a stop at Thulo Dhunga before reaching the Base Camp.
+The 13-day trek includes traversing two mountain passes, Pangsang La and Sing La, along with a stop at Thulo Dhunga before reaching the Base Camp.
 Along the way, you’ll be captivated by picturesque waterfalls, lush rhododendron and juniper forests, and abundant greenery.
 Landmarks like Dobra Danda, Kalo Kunda, and Seto Kunda will provide breathtaking views of the majestic Ganesh Himal range.
 These regions are not only known for their scenic beauty but also for their ruby mining sites and mystical lakes believed to have the power to bless or punish visitors.

 A Special September Gathering